Cindywoo11/Twiiotest/README.md

 # Twiliotest

 My DevOps project journey!
-With the initial many ideas of Github pages of creating CV to lifestyle to Docker to  so and so and so
+With the initial many ideas of Github pages of creating CV to lifestyle to Docker to so and so and so.
+I have finally landed myself on Twiilio cos it's so fun to explore!
+I would have hope to have stumble upon this way earlier so I can have more time to experiment it!
+And here we go some contributors guide to Twilio!

 <h1 align="center">Whatsapp Push Notify Action 🚀</h1>
 <p>